Detect Accounting Fraud with AI

 Through Feature Impact, DataRobot also informs us of the top features in the dataset that contributes significantly to the model’s predictive accuracy.
 The top features are % Soft Assets, Sale of Common and Preferred Stock, Total Receivables, and others.
 Using this model, we can then make predictions of the risk of accounting fraud for a given company based on the company’s financial statements and characteristics.
 The following shows how DataRobot’s No-Code Apps allows users to design applications in a code-free fashion, query a given model, and generate predictions.

 By some accounts, when executed properly, AI fraud detection systems can reduce fraud by 95 percent while also reducing the associated costs.
 These results provide significant value for public agencies and regulators.
-If you’re interested in using AI, sign up for the DataRobot AI Platform Free Trial.
+If you’re interested in using AI, tour the DataRobot AI Platform.
 To request a fraud detection demo shown in this blog post, contact us and we’ll explore a proof of value together.